 No large company is without their share of legal troubles and accusations.
 Through the accumulation of many healthcare magnates in the field, Sanofi remains on the cusp of new innovation in the fields of diabetes, vaccines, oncology, immunology, cardiovascular disease, and more.

-Pros and Cons of Ambien
+Ambien: Pros and Cons

 Hailed as a safer, and potentially more effective sleep aid than previously marketed benzodiazepine drugs like Xanax (alprazolam) and Valium (diazepam), the nonbenzodiazepine (or “z-drug”) sedative-hypnotic drug zolpidem was introduced into the US as Ambien by Sanofi in 1992.
 Insomnia medications are big business, as about one out of every three people is believed to suffer from at least a mild version of the sleep disorder, the Sleep Health Foundation reports.
 Ambien was marketed aggressively and extensively, quickly becoming a household name.